ParsaHosseinian/Git-tutorial/git-tutorial.md

 git merge branchName  # Merge changes from another branch into the current branch (fast forward)

+git merge branchName  # besides git asks to give it a merged commit message because it's non fast forward merging (if there is no conflict)
+# if there is conflict in merging first git askes you to fix the conflict and then give it a merge commit message to finish merging.

 git branch -d branchName  # Delete a branch (only if merged with the remote branch)

 git branch -D branchName  # Force delete a branch (even if not merged)